LEOconnell/LEOconnell.github.io/_posts/2023-10-16-Exploratory-Data-Analysis.md

 - Data anomalies  and outliers should be identified to consider proper handling in further analysis.
 - Opportunities to improve analysis of data through appropriate variable data transformations.
 - Identification of variables that may have multicollinearity
+- Evalute the data to see if it fits assumptions needed for planned models
 - And most importantly, identification of variables of interest that may be useful as inputs to models for inference or prediction.
+- Unexpected relationships!
+EDA is exploration - be open to finding the unexpected!